niolabs/docs/docs/service-design-patterns/understanding-signals.md

 }
 ```

-This block config would result in a single output signal that looks like the following:
+This block config would result in a single output signal:

 ```
 {